Amreli taluka: Administrative divisions

 Amreli Taluka is subdivided into multiple villages and towns.
+As of the most recent national census in 2011, there were 71 villages in the taluka.

 Economy

-Amreli Taluka thrives on agriculture, with a focus on cultivating crops such as groundnuts, cotton, and cereals.
-The fertile land, aided by irrigation facilities, has enabled farmers to practice both rain-fed and irrigated agriculture.
-Apart from agriculture, the taluka's economy also benefits from small-scale industries, trade, and commerce.
+Amreli Taluka's economy is concentrated in agriculture, with a focus on crops such as groundnuts, cotton, and cereals.
+The area's naturally occurring precipitation during the monsoon season, coupled with modern irrigation facilities, has enabled farmers to conduct both rainfed and irrigation agriculture.
+The taluka's economy also includes trade and several small-scale industries, such as the manufacturing of traditional cotton cloth (khadi), silverworks, tanning and cotton ginning.